-To indicate the BPM of a piece of music you write it as a note – like a crotchet or minim – followed by a number as shown below.
+To indicate the BPM of a piece of music you write it as a note – like a whole note or a half note – followed by a number as shown below.

-This equation is telling us that we should play 70 crotchet beats per minute but you can have any type of note and any number.
+This equation is telling us that we should play 70 quarter note beats per minute but you can have any type of note and any number.

 Terminology used to describe tempo